 Charter SchoolsCharter schools are public schools operating under a contractual agreement with the local School Board.
 Find out about charter schools.

-Applications must now be submitted online for PreKindergarten.Late Applications are still being accepted for the 2018-19 school year through December 31, 2018.Initial Applications for the 2019-2020 school year will open January 21, 2019 and run through February 1, 2019.The Acceptance period for PreKindergarten applications will run from February 25, 2019 through March 8, 2019.
-Parents must log in during this acceptance period to view the results of their application and accept an invitation or choose to remain on the waitlist.Late PreKindergarten applications for 2019-2020 will be accepted beginning March 18, 2019.
+Applications must now be submitted online for Prekindergarten.Initial Applications for the 2021-2022 school year will open January 19, 2021 and run through February 1, 2021.The Acceptance period for Prekindergarten applications will run from March 1 through March 12, 2021.
+Parents must log in during this acceptance period to view the results of their application and accept an invitation or choose to remain on the waitlist.Late Prekindergarten applications for 2021-2022 will be accepted beginning March 22, 2021.

 Voluntary Prekindergarten (Age 4)The Voluntary PreK program is designed to prepare 4-year-old children for kindergarten and build the foundations for their educational success.
 This program is voluntary for children and providers.
 The half day program is free with a voucher from the Early Learning Coalition.
 There is a weekly tuition fee to extend to a full six-hour school day.